carbon-language/carbon-lang/flang/documentation/Calls.md

-Internal and module subprograms that are ever passed as arguments &/or assigned as targets of procedure pointers are also potentially at risk of being called indirectly through internal interfaces.
+Internal and module subprograms that are ever passed as arguments &/or assigned as targets of procedure pointers are also potentially at risk of being called indirectly through implicit interfaces.

 Every procedure callable via an implicit interface can and must be distiguished at compilation time.